1. WHO IS YOUR FAMILY (OIKOS)?

 How does a changed life speak to that persons closest kin?

 3. SOME PRINCIPLES TO FOLLOW

-Spend time listing them and praying for them daily
+Spend time listing each family member and praying for them daily

 The more seeds you sow the more the Gospel grows.